-Multichannel advertising is the process of creating and launching paid, promotional content across channels.
-These platforms might include email, social media, or websites.
-Meanwhile the advertising might include email ads, sponsored social media posts, native ads, or display ads.
+Multichannel advertising is the process of creating and launching paid, promotional content among channels.
+These platforms might include direct mail, email, social media, or websites.
+Meanwhile the brick and mortar digital advertising might include email ads, sponsored social media posts, native ads, or display ads.

 Multichannel advertising vs. multichannel marketing vs. omnichannel marketing

 Multichannel marketing is similar to multichannel advertising.
-It also involves creating content across multiple channels.
+It also involves creating content for multiple channels.
 The difference is that that content is created to inform, educate, or entertain potential customers according to their needs and interests.
-That is, it’s not created to directly promote a product or service.
+That is, it’s not created to directly promote a product or service, rather about getting the message across to an audience.
 Marketing content is also distributed organically — without any paid promotion behind it — unlike advertising content.

 As the American Marketing Association puts it: “Marketing is the process of identifying customer needs and determining how best to meet those needs.
 In contrast, advertising is the exercise of promoting a company and its products or services through paid channels.”